These rich Vegan Chilaquiles have all the flavors of enchiladas but with less work! Eat them for breakfast, lunch, or dinner.

 - Chipotle in adobo sauce

-I originally posted this recipe December 22, 2014.
+I originally posted this recipe on December 22, 2014.
 I added new photos, text, and a video when I republished it.

 Vegan Chilaquiles with Spinach